scottmckendry/commitscribe/README.md

 ## ✅ Best Practices

 1. Always store API keys as secret variables
-2. Use `projectspecificcontext` to provide domain-specific knowledge
+2. Use `projectspecificcontext` to provide domain-specific knowledge.
+This value may be:
+   - Inline text (short descriptions, architectural notes)
+   - A relative or absolute path to a text/markdown file (e.g. `context.md`, `docs/domain/overview.txt`)
+   If a readable file exists at the provided path, its contents are inlined automatically.
+Otherwise, the value is treated as raw text.
 3. Set appropriate `maxtokens` for your commit message size

 ## 🤝 Contributing